nkwork9999/miniplot/README.md

 # Miniplot

-Interactive chart visualization extension for DuckDB - bringing pandas + matplotlib style data visualization directly to SQL, without leaving your database.
+Interactive chart visualization extension for DuckDB - faster than pandas with Plotly-like interactive charts, all from SQL.

 ## 🎯 Mission

-**"Replace pandas + matplotlib with just DuckDB"**

-No more switching between pandas and matplotlib for data visualization.

-#### One tool.
+**"One tool.
 One query.
-Instant visualization.
+Instant visualization."**

-## ✨ What's New in v0.0.2

-- 🔄 **Complete C++-only rewrite** - Removed Rust dependency for better compatibility
-- 🌐 **Browser-based rendering** - Charts open in your default browser
-- 📦 **Lightweight build** - Uses Plotly.js CDN (no large embedded libraries)
-- 🎨 **Interactive features** - Zoom, pan, hover tooltips, export to PNG
-- 🚀 **Worker thread compatible** - Works in DuckDB Community Extensions
-- ⚡ **Single binary** - No external dependencies at runtime

-## Features
+Replace multiple libraries (pandas, matplotlib, seaborn, plotly) with a single tool.
+No more context switching, no more complex workflows.

-- 📊 **Multiple chart types**: Bar, Line, Scatter, and Area charts
+- 📊 **Multiple chart types**: Bar, Line, Scatter, Area, and 3D Scatter charts
-- 🖥️ **Browser-based rendering**: Charts open in your default web browser
+- 🌐 **Browser-based rendering**: Charts open in your default web browser
-- 🚀 **Simple SQL interface**: Visualize data directly from SQL queries
-- 💻 **Cross-platform**: Works on macOS, Linux, and Windows
-- 🌐 **Internet required**: Initial chart rendering requires internet connection (Plotly.js loads from CDN, then cached by browser)
+- 🔌 **Internet required**: Initial chart rendering requires connection (Plotly.js CDN)

-- ✨ **Interactive**: Zoom, pan, hover, and export capabilities
+## ✨ What's New in v0.0.3

+- 3D Scatter Charts - Visualize three-dimensional data with interactive 3D scatter plots
+- Timestamp Support - Add temporal dimension to 3D visualizations
+- File Output Control - Save charts to custom paths or `/tmp/` directory
+- Full Unicode Support - Complete support for Japanese and other non-ASCII characters
+- Flexible Output Options - Browser (default), `/tmp/`, or custom path
+- CSV Integration - Seamless data visualization from CSV files
+- Batch Processing - Generate multiple charts and export paths with `COPY TO`

 ## Installation